How to Record and Edit Your First Online CoursePlatform Review

 We hope that this guide will help you get started recording and editing your first online course video lessons!

-If you want to learn more about online course creation, sales, and marketing in general, check out what else is available at the Course Creator Academy Home Page.
+If you want to learn more about online course creation, sales, and marketing in general, check out what else is available on the Course Creator Academy Home Page.

 To get notified when new content is available in the Academy, you can subscribe here to our weekly newsletter: